vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 offer arghya to Moon on each 15th; different substance in each period for purification of the body viz. pañcagavya, water with kuśas, water heated with Sun's rays; HV II.

 664-666 ( from Vi.
 Dh.).
-Lakṣmāpradavrata-It is one of the Krcchravratas in HV II.
+Lakṣmāpradavrata-It is one of the Kr̥cchravratas in HV II.

 769-771; on K. kr.
 7th tithi to 10th one should subsist respectively on milk, bilva leaves, lotuses, and morsels of lotus fibres and on 11th fast; worship Keśava on these days;